ajs0428/Wetland_Upland_Forest_Structure/README.md

 CCFWs can potentially fulfill critically important conservation aspects: unique habitat, aboveground biomass carbon storage, and belowground soil carbon storage.
 It is imperative to assess the potential importance of CCFW ecosystems and to develop protocols for identification.

+Some forests are also wetlands [cite the forested wetlands paper].
+How does wetland status affect forest structure and function?
+Possibly, wetland forests have unique structure that increases their functional diversity and carbon sequestration.

 Questions to be addressed:
 1. Is the forest structure of CCFW similar to upland forest?
 2. Does CCFW contain similar aboveground biomass compared to upland forest?